boardfish/dissertation/contents/1-literature-review.md

 interface issues remain something that cannot be tackled without the correct principles.
-In a study by @smith2009using, it was found that the context of virtual reality clouded the line between a video game and a simulation of reality - one child reportedly asked *"How do I kneel?"* when inside the simulation.
-This misunderstanding could be attributed to how crouching in video games works - it is most often toggled by, or activated by holding, a button input.
+In a study by @smith2009using, it was found that the context of virtual reality clouded the line between a video game and a simulation of reality---one child reportedly asked *"How do I kneel?"* when inside the simulation.
+This misunderstanding could be attributed to how crouching in video games works---it is most often toggled by, or activated by holding, a button input.
 While @smith2009using acknowledge the *"built-in capability for higher levels of actual human–computer interaction than traditional video games"*, this boundary should not be ignored as the escape room industry explores VR.